aptoma/strobe-fullscreeneventtriggerplugin/README.md

 A Strobe/OSMF plugin that registers a callback function for listening to fullscreen event from javascript

+NB: If you are working on a development server you may need to set up [ssh-agent-forwarding](https://developer.github.com/guides/using-ssh-agent-forwarding/)

 ####How to integrate it with Strobe - OSMF